sanyamguptta/Mini-Projects/README.md

 - To track my progress while practicing different development skills.
 - To serve as a reference for building real-world applications in the future.

 Each folder in this repository represents a separate mini-project.
-Examples include:

 ## Technologies Used